AlibabaCloudDocs/oss/intl.en-US/API Reference/Bucket operations/Inventory/PutBucketInventory.md

 # PutBucketInventory

-You can call this operation to configure inventory rules for a bucket.
+You can call this operation to configure inventories for a bucket.

-**Note:**
+**Note:** For more information about the bucket inventory feature, see [Bucket inventory](/intl.en-US/Developer Guide/Buckets/Bucket inventory.md)

+## Usage notes

+You can use the bucket inventory feature to export the information about specific objects in a bucket, such as the number, sizes, storage classes, and encryption status of the objects.
+Take note of the following items when you configure inventories for a bucket:

+-   Only the bucket owner or users that have the PutBucketInventory permission can initiate a PutBucketInventory request.
--   You can configure up to 1,000 inventory rules for a bucket.
+-   You can configure up to 1,000 inventories for a bucket.
--   To call this operation, ensure that you have permissions to perform operations on the inventory tasks of the bucket.
-By default, the bucket owner has the permission to perform this operation.
-If you do not have the permission, apply for the permission from the bucket owner.
--   The inventory list must be stored in a bucket that is in the same region as the bucket that you want to inventory.
+-   The inventory list must be stored in a bucket within the same region as the bucket for which the inventory is configured.
--   If the request is successful, 200 is returned.

-## Request syntax
+## Request structure

 ```
   <InventoryConfiguration>